juji-io/docs/docs/concept.md

 If an agenda topic fails to produce a bot response, ad-lib topics are tested.
-They are mainly Juji's built-in topics that cover all kinds of contingencies, such as user misbehavior, missing information, courtesy fillers, and so on.
+They are mainly Juji's built-in topics that cover all kinds of contingencies, such as user digression, user misbehavior, missing information, courtesy fillers, and so on.
 You may write your own ad-lib topics.

 ### Exception Topic